Cam Newton: 2018–19: Injury-shortened seasons

 After a 16–8 victory over the Dallas Cowboys in Week 1 of the 2018 season, Newton went 32 of 45 passing, 335 passing yards, three touchdowns, and an interception to go along with 42 rushing yards in the 31–24 loss to the Atlanta Falcons.
 The next week, he passed for two touchdowns and ran for two touchdowns in the 31–21 victory over the Cincinnati Bengals.
 In Week 7 against the Philadelphia Eagles, after being down 17–0 in the fourth quarter, Newton completed 16 of 22 passes for 201 yards and two touchdowns in the final quarter as the Panthers defeated the Eagles 21–17, earning him NFC Offensive Player of the Week.

 Newton and the Panthers began struggling in the month of November.
 After the Panthers lost to the New Orleans Saints in Week 15, which was their sixth straight loss after starting 6–2, Newton acknowledged a nagging shoulder injury that had been hampering his play during the losing streak, and hinted that the team would deactivate him for the final two games of the season in order to heal.
-On January 24, 2019, Newton officially underwent right shoulder surgery.
+On January 24, 2019, Newton underwent right shoulder surgery.

 In a poll orchestrated by writers from The Athletic, Newton was voted the most underrated quarterback in the league by 85 defensive players from 25 teams.
 He was ranked 87th by his fellow players on the NFL Top 100 Players of 2019.

 Newton made his return from injury in Week 1 of the following season against the Los Angeles Rams.
 In the game, Newton passed for 239 yards and one interception as the Panthers lost 30–27.
 In Week 2 against the Tampa Bay Buccaneers on Thursday Night Football, Newton completed 25 passes out of 51 attempts for 333 yards as the Panthers lost 20–14.
 After the game, Newton said "All fingers are pointed back to the offense and me specifically."
 Newton was held out of the week 3 game against the Arizona Cardinals due to injury, and it was later revealed that he had a Lisfranc fracture, which he later confirmed in a YouTube vlog.
 On November 5, the Panthers placed Newton on injured reserve as the injury was healing slower than expected.

 On March 17, 2020, the Panthers announced they had given Newton permission to seek a trade.
 However, on March 24, after failing to find a trade partner, the team announced they had officially released Newton.